norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 ## Drawing a plane

-It was a very pleasant surprise when I realised that I would have space to include a plane, as i think it significantly improved both the look and feel of the game, even when it came at the cost of some other features like a properly tiling texture.
-The plane went through many iterations of visuals, with the earliest version which is close to the final product as follows:
+It was a very pleasant surprise when I realised that I would have space to include a plane, as I think it significantly improved both the look and feel of the game, even when it came at the cost of some other features like a properly tiling texture.
+The plane went through many iterations of visuals, with the earliest version, close to the final product, as follows:

 ```lua
 xd=64-g*999 -- the x-coord to draw the plane at